9201 Normandale Blvd

 Jesus said: "For I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink, I was a stranger and you invited me in, I needed clothes and you clothed me, I was sick and you looked after me"; and also: "Love your neighbor as yourself."

-St. Michael's has initiated a Christian care ministry which provides professional counseling referrals, as well as local charitable organization and agency referrals for those in need of support for depression and anxiety, addiction issues, family conflict, loss of housing, medical care, financial crisis, groceries and meals, elderly care, and other family and personal issues.
-Please call and leave a message at 952-230-2038.
-We will return your call.
+St. Michael's church provides Christian support and professional referrals for those in need of assistance with depression, addiction, family conflict, senior care, and other personal and family crises; and also referrals of charitable organizations and outlets, and local agencies and resources for those in need of meals, groceries, clothing, transportation, shelter, and other family and individual care.
+Please call us and leave a message at 952-230-2038.
+We look forward to returning your call.
 You may also contact St. Michael's church direct at 952-831-5276.

 COMFORT DOG MINISTRY